Adhil-Payingalil/Adhil-Payingalil/README.md

 - 👋 Hi, I’m @Adhil-Payingalil
-- 👀 I’m interested in anaything and everything related to data
+- 👀 I’m interested in anything and everything related to data
 - 🌱 I’m currently learning Blockchain Data Analytics and also a post-graduate Business Analytics student
 - ◀️ I've over two years of data analytics and operations management experience in the ed-tech sector
 - 🚀 I’m looking to collaborate on Data Analytics / Data Science projects.